webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

   - Testing a complete system or application from beginning to end, ensuring its functionality and performance across all components and integrations.
 - **ERP (Enterprise Resource Planning)**
   - back office software to coordinate: accounting, human resources, procurement...
-  - Allows for data sharing between roles.
-Data and API(functionality) reside on one system.
+  - centralizes management and access for data sharing between roles.
+Data and API(functionality) centralized.
 - **ESG (Environmental, Social, and Governance)**
   - Environmental: project impact to environment.
   - Social: project impact among stakeholders, team members, customers.